PSha98/PSha98/README.md

 ### Hi,
 ### I'm Praveen Shahani 👋
- I recently completed my undergrad in Mathematics student from Amity University Uttar Pradesh, India.
+ I recently completed my undergrad in Mathematics from Amity University Uttar Pradesh, India.

 I'm looking forward to working on new projects and would be happy to connect to you.